-A case study as an example of new mechanistic approaches

 In a recent study, Portalier et al. (2019) provided a biomechanical model that uses general laws of mechanics and well-known biological laws, all related to body size, to predict predatorprey interactions.
-This model fits data remarkably well (Portalier et al., 2019).
-The model provides a detailed mechanism for predation, where predators have to move around for searching, capturing and handling their prey.
+This model predicts the occurrence of trophic links (e.g., the model predicts more than 80% of the predator-prey interactions in pelagic systems).
+It also provides a detailed mechanism for predation, where predators have to move around for searching, capturing and handling their prey.
 All these aspects depend on the body masses of both the predator and its prey.
-The parameters of the functional response can be immediately computed from the biomechanical model.
+The model therefore provides values for encounter rate, capture time, and handling time, as well as energetic expenditure for the predator, but only at one nominal population density of the prey.
+In the present model, we apply the model to a range of prey abundance, and we focus on the time expenditure only (not energetic expenditure).
+The parameters of the functional response can be immediately computed from this biomechanical model.
 Hence, this model provides a novel method to parameterize a functional response based on individual traits, and on using mechanical laws.
-According to the biomechanical model assumptions, it is well suited for pelagic organisms.
+The biomechanical model assumes that both the predator and the prey can detect each other without any interference.
+This is why it is well suited for pelagic organisms.
+Benthic organisms living in two dimensions experience a more complex environment and would require additional features to be modelled.

-Main framework

-This model uses body size and physical features of the medium to predict predatorprey interactions.
-Hence, the model requires the body masses of both the predator and its prey.
-The physical parameters are acceleration due to gravity, body density, medium density, and medium viscosity.
-Then, the model computes all the necessary information to predict feasible predator-prey interactions.
+The original model predicts the potential of predation to take place successfully.
+It does so by including the physical features of the medium: acceleration due to gravity, body density, medium density, and medium viscosity.
+Then, the model computes all the necessary information to predict feasible predator-prey interactions (i.e., encounter rate, capture probability, handling time and net energy gain for the predator).

 Predation is broken down into three successive sequences: a predator needs to search, capture, and then handle its prey.
 Each predation sequence leads to a time expenditure and requires motion.
 Following the idea developed by Bejan and Marden (2006), motion is modelled as an oscillatory process that is decomposed into three sequences.
 First, an organismal stroke leads to a thrust that propels the body upwards (following Archimedes’ force, but facing gravity and drag (D) due to density and viscosity) and forwards (facing drag).

-It is possible to numerically derive vertical speed from simple mechanical laws:
+Relative speed of the predator and prey is a nexus in the model, because it determines whether the two organisms encounter and whether the one captures the other successfully.
+It is also the only calculated function that includes the effects of physical factors in the model because it is possible to numerically derive vertical speed from simple mechanical laws: